calband/calchart/README-WINDOWS.md

 We tried Visual Studio Community 2015.

 ## Download 3.1 of wxWidgets
-Go to wxwidgets.org and download the exe installer (which will put the source at c:\wxWidgets-3.1
+Go to wxwidgets.org and download the exe installer (which will put the source at c:\wxWidgets-3.1.0

 ## Make wxWidgets
+(I'm following the instructions at wiki.wxWidgets.org/Install) Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
+It should prompt you to migrate the project.
+Build the following solutions

+       Debug   | Win32
+       Release | Win32

 ## Download Boost
 Visit http://www.boost.org/ and download the latest version of Boost.